geekconvert/pytorchlearning/README.md

 - So on the y axis is our loss function that we want to minimize.
 And on the x axis it would be our parameter w1.
 If we go to the right or um yeah here we would increase w1 and into this direction we would decrease w1.

+- So what we are interested in is this slope.

 <img src="readmeimages/how_neuron_learns_5.png" alt="how_neuron_learns" width="60%">

 <img src="readmeimages/how_neuron_learns_6.png" alt="how_neuron_learns" width="60%">